Calvary Community Church

 In other words, truth is worth fighting for.
 It’s worth the conflict.
 It’s worth the struggle.
 I tell you what, it costs something to stand up.
 It costs something to be counted as unpopular.

-You know, the Super Bowl is today, isn’t it?
+The Super Bowl is today, isn’t it?
 I don’t know if you’re a football fan, but there’s been a little controversy about the Super Bowl.
-You know what the controversy is?
 Both quarterbacks claim to be Christians, and I don’t know who they are or their background, but from what some of the conversations I’ve heard, it sounds like they understood what it meant to be a Christian.
 Both of them.

 This has become a big thing for the media.
 They don’t know what to do with this.
 A guy’s claiming to give God the glory for where they’re at and that the game is whatever the Lord wants it to be.
 For the Kansas City Chiefs, I think it’s Patrick Mahomes.
 Then for the Philadelphia Eagles, it’s Jalen Hurts.
 Both of them are claiming to be Christians.

-If they are really at this point of their life and their willing to speak out in this world, you know what, that’s standing up.
+If they are really at this point of their life and they’re willing to speak out in this world, that’s standing up.
 That’s standing up at a place where it’s not popular to stand up, especially with all the stuff that’s been going on in sports, and a lot of people aren’t even watching sports anymore because of all the garbage that’s been dumped on it.

-Paul looks back, in Colossians 2:1, at the people that are his constituents.
-The ones that he’s wrestling in prayer for.
-Notice what it says in Colossians 2:1.
-It says,
+Paul looks back in Colossians 2:1 at the people who are his constituents—the ones he’s wrestling in prayer for.
+Notice what it says in Colossians 2:1:

 The Colossians and the Laodicean congregations were only about 12 miles apart from each other, but they were infiltrated by false teaching.
 Paul was very concerned about them, but they never saw him face-to-face.
 Paul’s compassion, despite his absence, is given to them in his written concern for his constituents.